ptupitsyn/ptupitsyn.github.io/_posts/2022-11-17-Ignite-Anywhere-With-Net-Native-Aot.md

 Implementing thin client protocol from scratch is not easy, and JNI is very hard to work with.

 This brings us to .NET.
 Ignite.NET client is fully featured and well optimized.
-With AOT we should be able to build a native library that exposes any APIs we need and call into it from Rust.
+With AOT we should be able to build a native library that exposes any APIs we need and call them from Rust.

+# Building Native .NET Library

+1. Create a classlib project: `dotnet new classlib`
+2. Install Ignite: `dotnet add package Apache.Ignite --version 2.15.0-alpha202211` (we have to use a pre-release version because of a small [bugfix](https://github.com/apache/ignite/commit/6ad8d4085b48f0bd667f478df7a1b91e521c97c3) that enables AOT and is not yet released)
+3. Enable AOT: add `<PublishAot>true</PublishAot>` to the csproj